farhadGithub/MyNotes/DataScieneVM/RemoteDesktop.md

-# Remote Desktop from Windows to Ubuntu Using VNC and X11VNC
+# Remote Desktop from Windows to Ubuntu Using X11VNC
 Although Ubuntu comes with a desktop sharing tool, I was not able to get to work.
-Instead, here I describe two approaches to set up a light-weight desktop and a full desktop.
+Instead, here I describe how to set up a full desktop.
 We use tightvncserver for light connection and x11vnc for full connection.

-## Common steps for both light-weight and full desktops on the server:
+## Steps for full desktop on the server:
-On Ubuntu desktop dash, type "Desktop Sharing" and open "Desktop Sharing Preferences" (From command line, this is equivalent of calling vino-preferences).
+On the Ubuntu desktop dash, type "Desktop Sharing" and open "Desktop Sharing Preferences" (From command line, this is equivalent of calling vino-preferences).
 Check "Allow other users to view your desktop", "Allow other user to control your desktop", "Requier the user to enter this password."
 Enter a password.
 Also select "Only when someone is connected."
 All these options can also be set from the command line.
 Press "Close."

-## Steps for full desktop on the server:
-1. Run the following commands:

 Install x11vnc:
 ```
     sudo apt-get install x11vnc